hgupta20/GradeUtil-API/README.md

 ### Grade Utility

-The program is a grade utility with different function and test cases.
+The program is a Grade Analysis utility with different function and test cases.